Logotype (horse): 2016: six-year-old season

 After a four-month break Logotype returned for two races at Tokyo in October, but was unable to add to his winning tally as he finished eighth behind the filly Rouge Buck in the Mainichi Okan and fifth to Maurice in the autumn edition of the Tenno Sho.
 On 11 December Logotype ended his season with a trip to Hong Kong to contest the Hong Kong Mile at Sha Tin Racecourse.
 After tracking the leaders he stayed on well in the straight to finish fifth, beaten one and a half lengths by the winner Beauty Only.

 Logotype was given a rating of 119 in the 2016 World's Best Racehorse Rankings, making him the 50th best racehorse in the world.

 2017: seven-year-old season

 On 26 February 2017 Logotype ran for the fourth time in the Nakayama Kinen and finished third behind Neorealism.
 After a leg infection prevented him from running in the Lord Derby Challenge Trophy, Logotype attempted to repeat his 2016 success in the Yasuda Kinen on 4 June.
 As in the previous year he led from the start and accelerated into a clear lead in the straight.
 In the final strides however, he was caught by the six-year-old Satono Aladdin and beaten a neck into second place.
 Logotype did not race again and was retired at the end of the year.

 Stud record

 After the end of his racing career, Logotype became a breeding stallion at the Shadai Stallion Station in Hokkaido.

+Notable progeny

+The data below is based on JBIS Stallion Reports.